William Pole (died 1587): Lands acquired

-In 1560 at Colyford, Devon, he purchased from Sir William Petre, principal Secretary of State to Queen Mary, the "house, materials and furniture" of Old Shute House, Colyton, for £300.
+In 1560 at Colyford, Devon, he purchased from Sir William Petre, principal Secretary of State to Queen Mary I, the "house, materials and furniture" of Old Shute House, Colyton, for £300.
 This property thenceforth became the main seat of the family until it was given to the National Trust shortly after 1955.
 In 1562 he acquired from Petre a lease for 1,200 years of the Shute estate, the freehold of which was not purchased until 1788 by his descendant the 6th Pole baronet.
 By coincidence the Pole family of Ford in Devon were distantly descended from Alexander Bonville, a younger brother of Sir William II Bonville (d.1407), Sheriff of Somerset, Dorset and Devon, who built the mediaeval hall house at Shute in 1380.
 Alexander had married the heiress Hawise de la Forde, and thereafter had adopted for himself and his descendants the surname de la Forde.
 It was his great-great-granddaughter Johan Pole de la Forde who married Arthur Pole of the Cheshire Poles.
 He also acquired the manor of Charmouth, seven miles from Shute from Petre in 1575, and presented a silver chalice to Charmouth Church in that same year.